 Okay so if you’re heading into the Copper Canyon, or indeed anywhere near the state of Chihuahua in Northern Mexico where this incredible natural landscape lies, you have to visit the Copper Canyon Adventure Mexico Park.

 When I first heard about it I was little unsure about it.
-I mean after all there’s this vast expanse of mother natures finest work and someone has one and built an mechanical eyesore on it.
+I mean after all there’s this vast expanse of mother natures finest work and someone has gone and built an mechanical eyesore on it.

 Well there’s hiking trails, rock climbing, cable cars and zip lines that take you on an adrenaline fuelled adventure quite literally over the canyon and back again.

 It’s located around 3km from a small town called Divisadero and is really easy to get to.
 If you visiting this area of Mexico on the El Chepe de Barrancas del Cobre or Copper Canyon Train you will stop at Divisadero station.

-And you can stay here, there is some accommodation, but in our opinion you are better carrying on to the next town along, Creel, staying there and then coming back to Divisadero by bus another day.
+You can stay in Divisadero, there is some accommodation.
+But in our opinion you are better carrying on to the next town along, Creel.
+Then coming back to Divisadero by bus another day.

-The earliest bus isn’t until 10.30am so there’s no need to set your alarm too early and plenty of time to get yourself a big plate of Chilaquiles for breakfast to fuel your day.
+The earliest bus isn’t until 10.30am so there’s no need to set your alarm too early.
+And plenty of time to get yourself a big plate of Chilaquiles for breakfast to fuel your day.

-You can buy a return but we’d recommend not doing because the cost is almost negligible and means on your way back you can just pay on the bus and get on whichever one come first.
+You can buy a return but we’d recommend not doing because the cost is almost negligible.
+And means on your way back you can just pay on the bus and get on whichever one come first.

-From where the bus drops you, or just the main road near the market if you are staying in Divisadero it’s not even a 5 minute walk up the hill to an entrance gate where you’ll need to pay a $20 MXN (£0.75GBP/$1USD) fee.
+From where the bus drops you, or just the main road near the market if you are staying in Divisadero it’s not even a 5 minute walk up the hill to an entrance gate.
+Here you’ll need to pay a $20 MXN (£0.75GBP/$1USD) fee.